awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 Amazon RDS uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Amazon RDS\.
 Service\-linked roles are predefined by Amazon RDS and include all the permissions that the service requires to call other AWS services on your behalf\.

-A service\-linked role makes using Amazon RDS easier because you don’t have to manually add the necessary permissions\.
+A service\-linked role makes using Amazon RDS easier because you don't have to manually add the necessary permissions\.
 Amazon RDS defines the permissions of its service\-linked roles, and unless defined otherwise, only Amazon RDS can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

 You can delete the roles only after first deleting their related resources\.
 This protects your Amazon RDS resources because you can't inadvertently remove permission to access the resources\.